 For Lower Laguna Madre properties near Laguna Vista in Cameron County, Shore Protect Team builds open-pile pier structures extending through the shallow seagrass flats to bare sand or mud substrate where the pier head and dock platform can be placed without shading productive seagrass.
 Pier length near Laguna Vista can be substantial given the extreme shallows - property owners should anticipate piers of 100 to 400 feet or more depending on the specific depth profile at their shoreline.
 Shore Protect Team surveys the depth and bottom type at each Laguna Vista area property before designing a pier to reach navigable water without unnecessary seagrass impact.

 Contact Shore Protect Team with your Laguna Vista area property location in Cameron County and photos of your Lower Laguna Madre shoreline and bottom conditions.
-We assess the seagrass constraints and permit requirements for your specific lagoon location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to start your Lower Laguna Madre waterfront project near Laguna Vista.